kazurayam/DrivingMultipleBrowsersInKatalonStudio/README.md

 This test scenario --- testing a web app with 2 browsers simultaneously --- is applicable to practical business.
 Let me assume I have a EC site which has dual user interface: Customer UI and Administrator UI.
 When a user submit an order to purchase some product, then an administrator should be able to see the order in the list of outstanding orders.
 I want to test both of the Customer UI and the Administrator UI.
 My Web UI test should submit an order in the Customer UI; then my test my test verify if the order is appearing in the Administrator UI.
 I want my test to simulate this dual-participants' interaction.

-**But how can I do it using Selenium-based Web UI automation tool?
-How can I do it in Katalon Studio?**
+**But how can I do testing a web app with 2 browsers simultaneously in Katalon Studio?**

-### Problem1 : Katalon Studio can not natively open 2 browsers.
+I can point out a problem : Katalon Studio’s `WebUI.openBrowser()` keyword can not open 2 browsers.

 ## Solution